moq-wg/moq-transport/draft-ietf-moq-transport.md

 object.
 The preferences are Track, Group, Object and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

+* Cache Duration: The length of time in milliseconds a caching relay SHOULD cache an Object for.
+The relay SHOULD NOT begin sending the Object if it has resided in the cache for longer than that time interval.

 * Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.
 See {{object-status}} below.